-“Do I have to eat the vegetables?”
 I get asked this question multiple times a day.
 And the answer is always the same, “YES”!
 But, clients want to know “why”?
 They want to eat just the proteins and have their body respond.
-Technically, those folks probably will still lose weight.
+Technically, those clients will probably still lose weight.
 The problem becomes the lack of fiber and nutrients that come from the vegetables, as well as a lack of carbohydrates.
 This is hard for many dieters to understand.
 They do not think that vegetables are a good source of carbohydrates.
 When I tell clients to restrict bread, rice, potatoes and pasta but to use vegetables they look at me like I’m crazy.

 The LowFatLowCarb website is designed to incorporate two cups of vegetables for each recipe.
 This is very helpful for those of you who don’t know how to make vegetables taste good.
 There are many resources available to learn how to put vegetables in your daily diet.
 You can hide them in low carb sauces, meat mixtures, even in the blender!
 It all starts with changing your mind about vegetables.
 You don’t have to eat only broccoli or asparagus (although they are great), you can eat many other vegetables that will help you meet your weight and health goals.

 My new favorite vegetable ‘find’ is a jicama.
 I never knew what a jicama was, let alone how to use it or make it.
 We have a few recipes on our site for this vegetable.
-But, you ask, what is it?
 Jicama is a crispy, sweet, edible tuber that resembles a turnip in physical appearance, although the plants are not related.
 It has been cultivated in South America for centuries, and the vegetable is quite popular in Mexican cuisine.
 Jicama`s unique flavor lends itself well to salads, salsas, and vegetable platters.

 Here is a simple recipe that I have been using the last few weeks.
-It is refreshing, crunchy, and it stays good for a few days so I can food prep it on Sunday and use it until Wednesday!
+It is refreshing, crunchy, and it stays good for a few days.
+I will often prepare it on Sunday and use it until Wednesday!

 – One jicama, sliced julienne style